cta-wave/dpctf-deploy/Final_Instructions_WSL2_20241220.md

 Linux bash terminal.

 2. If this is the ﬁrst time you run the terminal, follow prompts to add a Linux User Name and PW, Note that these are not your Windows/user name or PW.
+See

-Setup Ubuntu Username_Password and Check version (mp4) https://www.youtube.com/watch?v=sKn7Xez-7E4&list=PL2kEGXJDqB9TAHLG15t4kaA1zZv77cHq5&index=11&pp=iAQB
+Setup Ubuntu Username_Password and Check version https://www.youtube.com/watch?v=sKn7Xez-7E4&list=PL2kEGXJDqB9TAHLG15t4kaA1zZv77cHq5&index=11&pp=iAQB

 3. Update/Upgade  packages: Type ***sudo apt update && sudo apt upgrade***